toxotai/GettingAndCleaningDataProject/README.md

 ##GettingAndCleaningDataProject
 ===============================

+To get result, you need to download run_analysis.R file to your working directory and run it under R console.
+IMPORTANT: you have to place UCI HAR Dataset directory to your working directory to run script without errors.

 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 I've submited:

  1) a tidy data set as described below,